emeth-/Email-Permutator/README.md

 # NOTE

 - Not every profile will have an email found.
+- Github and HIBP are rate-limited, so if you load too many profiles in rapid succession only the DNS lookup and GMAIL checks will run.
+This automatically resolves itself over time.
 - Some profiles will have multiple emails found.
 - This plugin is fully open source, so you can verify the code yourself!
 Check it out here: https://github.com/emeth-/E-Reveal